TodePond/TodePondDotCom/wikiblogarden/work/dear-spotify/readme.md

 When I want to find a particular playlist...
 I don't want to find it immediately.

-Please bury it down as far as you can.
+Please bury it down as deep as you can.
 Guide me on an archaeological journey through your different design systems.

 And when I get there, list my playlists in a different order each time.